Skip to the content

 What if there is no regular pattern?

-The following amounts are deducted from your gross weekly earnings (if you are in employment) or your net profit (if you are in self-employment) before your earnings are taken into account for Carer’s Allowance:
+The following amounts are deducted from your gross weekly earnings (if you are in employment) or your gross profit (if you are in self-employment) before your earnings are taken into account for Carer’s Allowance:

 • Income Tax